PortugueseWolf/MOOC-FI-JAVA/README.md

 I'm also using this oportunity to learn how to use Git and GitHub

+## Note

+When copying the Java files from the repo to TMC the package attribute needs to be deleted or changed so it coincides with TMC.

 ## Environment

 My current setup at this date (2023-09-16)